-The focus of this evidence briefing is to identify current evidence on the efficacy of drug consumption rooms.
-A literature search using a range of international terms for 'drug consumption rooms' was carried out on the following databases: Emcare, Embase, Global Health, Health Management Information Consortium (HMIC), Medline, NICE Evidence, PsycINFO, Social Policy and Practice, TRIP Database Pro, and Google and OpenGrey for grey literature.
-Out of 2492 papers retrieved, 51 were deemed highly relevant, and a further 111 were considered to be of interest (reference lists are available upon request).
+The focus of this evidence briefing is to identify current evidence on the efficacy of drug consumption rooms (DCRs).
+A literature search using a range of international terms for 'drug consumption rooms' was carried out on the following databases: Ovid Emcare, Embase, Global Health, Health Management Information Consortium (HMIC), Medline, NICE Evidence, PsycINFO, Social Policy and Practice and TRIP Database Pro.
+Out of 2492 papers retrieved, 53 were deemed highly relevant, and a further 114 were considered to be of interest (reference lists are available upon request).